Full question:

 Answer:

-When a court order isn't followed, a petition for contempt may be filed in the court that issued the order.
-The court retains continuing jurisdiction to enforce its orders by holding the noncomplying party in contempt of court.
-A party may also file a Judgment on Rule for Contempt, which is a prepared judgment ready for the judge to sign, to further the court's ease in making a determination.
-A certificate of service is filed along with the petition to prove that the petition was served on the opposing party.
+If a court order is not followed, you can file a petition for contempt in the court that issued the order.
+The court has the authority to enforce its orders by holding the noncompliant party in contempt.
+You may also consider filing a Judgment on Rule for Contempt, which is a prepared judgment that the judge can sign to facilitate the process.
+Additionally, you need to file a certificate of service to show that the petition was served on the other party.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.